African Hunting Blogs have been written by my clients while hunting with me in South Africa.

 Before the last light, we found a good ram, but before we could get into position, darkness descended, and we had to abandon the hunt and make our way home.

-As always, we spent the evening in front of the fire discussing the hunt and making plans for the following day.
+As always, we spent the evening in front of the fire discussing the hunt and making plans for the following days hunting in Africa.

 Day 2 Nyala hunting in Africa